Put Your Arms Around Me (Texas song)

-"Put Your Arms Around Me" is a song by Scottish alternative rock band Texas, released on 3 November 1997 as the fourth single from their fourth studio album, White on Blonde (1997).
-The song peaked at number 10 on the UK Singles Chart.
-The Autumn Breeze mix, which was the version released as a single, was included on the soundtrack to Ever After: A Cinderella Story.
+"Put Your Arms Around Me" is a song by Scottish alternative rock band Texas, released on 3 November 1997 by Mercury as the fourth single from their fourth studio album, White on Blonde (1997).
+The song peaked at number six on the Scottish Singles Chart and number 10 on the UK Singles Chart.
+The Autumn Breeze mix, which was the version released as a single, was included on the soundtrack to Ever After.